KamranAzeem/learn-kubernetes/kubeadm/README.md

 [todo, to do] describe more detail about what is in those additional packages.

 At this time kubeadm is only installed - not run.
 Note that kubelet is set to start.
-Kubelet will continuously try to start and will fail (crashloop), because it will wait for kubeadm to tell it what to do.
+Kubelet will continuously try to start and will fail (crash-loop), because it will wait for kubeadm to tell it what to do.
 This crashloop is expected and normal.
 After you initialize your master (using kubeadm), the kubelet runs normally.

 ## Run kubeadm on node1/master to setup the cluster: